jrosario26/Java-Frameworks-Project/README-changelog.md

 Task I:
 1. In the PartTest class, added tests for going below the minimum value, and going above the maximum value.

+Task J:
+1. Removed the ProductPriceValidator as well as its html to get rid of the price checker, as deals for buying products opposed to single components may be desired.